ajfranck/ajfranck/README.md

 ### Math Background

-Vector calculus, computational/applied linear algebra, differential equations, discrete mathematics, numerical optimization, and abstract algebra.
-Physics studies in dynamical systems, mathematical physics, & mechanics.
-Graduate level coursework in numerical optimization, mathematics of machine learning, and theory of deep learning.
+Experience in vector calculus, computational and applied linear algebra, differential equations, discrete mathematics, numerical optimization, and abstract algebra.
+Physics background in dynamical systems, mathematical physics, and mechanics.
+Studied at a graduate level in numerical optimization, mathematics of machine learning, and theory of deep learning.